Semi-stable representations as limits of crystalline representations: The blow-up of

 \section{The blow-up of $\U$}

 In this section, we provide details about blow-ups in the rigid analytic setting which may be of independent interest.
 This is inspired by the work of Schoutens (cf. \cite{Sch}), but we carefully work out the details and also do not work over algebraically closed fields.
-For background on rigid analytic geometry, we refer the reader to \cite{BGR84}.
+For background on rigid analytic geometry, see \cite{BGR84}.
 We also recall the important Proposition $\ref{fiber and tangents}$, which for each finite extension $E$ of $\qp$ establishes a bijection between the $E$-valued points of $\tU$ that lie above $(p^r, (1 + p)^{k - 1} - 1)$ and the tangent directions in $\U$ at the exceptional point.